LeonardWilleke/thesis-code/README.md

-# fmi-adapter
+# fmi-runner
-preCICE-adapter for models written in the FMI standard
+preCICE-Runner for models written in the FMI standard